 The influence of Dragon Boat Racing cannot be underestimated.
-In 2010, Guangzhou Asian Games, dragon boat racing was even an official competition.
+In 2010, at the Guangzhou Asian Games, dragon boat racing was even an official competition.

 Chinese attach immense importance to family.
-Every year, when Dragon Boat Festival discussions around the authentic taste of zongzi takes over.
+Every year, when Dragon Boat Festival discussions around the authentic taste of zongzi take over.
 Two main regional varieties of zongzi in China are sweet and salty.
-Residents from northern China prefer sweat flavor zongzi whereas the southern people favor its salty counterpart.
+Residents from northern China prefer sweet-flavored zongzi whereas the southern people favor its salty counterpart.

 Sweet zongzi is usually filled with bean paste, hazelnuts, peanut, or dates dipped in sugar as a dessert-style light refreshment.
-Salty zongzi have plentiful fillings include marinated meat, salty egg yolk, mushroom, etc., which can be served as a main course.
+Salty zongzi have plentiful fillings include marinated meat, salty egg yolk, mushrooms, and others, which can be served as a main course.

 Besides, zongzi, there is various regional duan wu cuisine.
 People from southern Fujian and southern Taiwan eat jiandui, a fried Chinese pastry made of glutinous rice flour.
 Fujian people eat seasonal fruits including peach, loquat, waxberry, and plum, which are also offered to ancestors.
 It is a custom for people from Guangxi province to eat glutinous rice and bitter gourd during this festival.
 Guangdong, Hong Kong, and Macau people have the tradition of drinking Microcos paniculata, a type of tea that goes well with zongzi and aids digestion.